One highly debated functionality I use multiple times a day would be the infamous

 For those of you who want to see me in action with the git CLI, I have also recorded the essence of this article in a short screencast.

-- Rebase Onto - When Dropping Commits Makes Sense (coming soon)
+- Part 3: Rebase Onto – When Dropping Commits Makes Sense

 What is Rebase?

 Essentially, rebasing is the process of taking multiple commits and applying them on top of another base tip.

 To make sense of that, we need to understand what applying a commit means.
 Without going too much into detail on how git stores its history, we can simply imagine a commit to be the difference from the previous commit.